Interaction Effect

 TL;DR: What is Interaction Effect?

-An effect that occurs when the effect of one variable on an outcome depends on the level of another ...
+Interaction Effect occurs when one variable's effect on an outcome depends on another variable's level.

 What is Interaction Effect?